Vidmapps/vanilla-js-poker/README.md

 ### Usage

-* There you can browser most popular casinos from API.
+* There you can browse most popular casinos from API.

 ### In progress
 * Arrow button to scroll.